awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

   - `orderId` - the unique order id.

 ### Kitchen staff
-- `/list-open-orders` - GET - lists all orders that have a status of 'OPEN'.
+- `/get-open-orders` - GET - lists all orders that have a status of 'OPEN'.
 - `/complete-order` - POST - updates the status of an order to 'FILLED'.
 Request parameters:
   - `orderId` - the unique order id.

 ### Managers
-- `/list-orders` - GET - lists all orders, regardless of status.
+- `/get-all-orders` - GET - lists all orders, regardless of status.
-- `/close-out-service` - POST - triggers the close-out process, invoking a Step Functions workflow that generates a sales report, calculates tips for all servers, and archives orders from DynamoDB to Redshift.
+- `/close-out-service` - ANY - triggers the close-out process, invoking a Step Functions workflow that generates a sales report, calculates tips for all servers, and archives orders from DynamoDB to Redshift.
-- `/reports` - POST - get a specific sales report from the static assets bucket.
+- `/get-report` - POST - get a specific sales report from the static assets bucket.
   - `filename` - the filename of the report.

 ## Using the API